 - Killing the messenger is one way to deter people from taking risks in their own behalf, but we can also do it by imposing a heavy burden of strictly enforced policies.
 Because problem-solving organizations thrive best when they form partnerships with their people, limiting personal risk-taking harms both the individual and the organization.

 Sometimes we infringe the freedoms of others unintentionally, outside our awareness.
 Moving slowly leaves time to think.
 Pause.
 Check out what you're doing.
 If you're in a gray area, look first for another path.
-Top Next Issue
+First in this series Top Next Issue

 See "Never, Ever, Kill the Messenger," Point Lookout for November 7, 2001, for more about killing the messenger.